ebruning/DocumentMall-Export-Connector/README.md

 Configuration:

 ###Usage
-1. Account: This is the account name you are sending the documents to.
+1. **Account:** This is the account name you are sending the documents to.
 This will populate the <docbase> tag.
-2. Owner: This is the user sending the documents.
+2. **Owner:** This is the user sending the documents.
 This populates the user tag.
-3. DocumentMall watch folder: The local folder where the Upload agent scans for new batches.
+3. **DocumentMall watch folder:** The local folder where the Upload agent scans for new batches.
-4. DocumentMall folder path: This is the path where the documents will be released in DocumentMall.
+4. **DocumentMall folder path:** This is the path where the documents will be released in DocumentMall.
 This is a UNIX style folder.
-5. Document file name: The name of the image files.
+5. **Document file name:** The name of the image files.
-6. Document Type: The type of document being exported.
+6. **Document Type:** The type of document being exported.
 This can be a static field or can be populated from an index field.
 These types need to be defined in DocumentMall first.
 Populates the doctype tag.
-7. Security Key: The Permission Set Name (security key or ACL name) as defined in DocumentMall.
+7. **Security Key:** The Permission Set Name (security key or ACL name) as defined in DocumentMall.
 This can be a static value or taken from an index field.

+###Building
+The following software is required to build the solution

+- Visual Studio 2008 or 2010
+- Developer Express 8.3
+- Kofax Express

 ###Copyright
 Copyright 2011 Kofax, Inc.